x4e4a/x4e4a/README.md

 - 👋 Hi, I’m @x4e4a (NJ)
 - 👀 I’m interested in Digital Forensics, making sense of data...
-- 🌱 I’m currently learning Python, always learning Windows Forensics
+- 🌱 I’m enjoy learning Python, always learning Windows Forensics
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ... neal@sudo-coffee.com
+- 📫 How to reach me ... neal.jenkins@gmail.com

 <!---
 x4e4a/x4e4a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.